 Why is My Hair So Oily?
 How To Deal With Thick Sebum Buildup on Scalp

 If your hair tends to look greasy even with a regular brush cleaning, you may need to address the issue of thick sebum buildup on scalp.
-Using a clarifying or rebalancing shampoo, like Oway Purifying Hair Bath Shampoo for Oily Scalps or Davines Rebalancing Shampoo, helps to cleanse away excess oil and buildup.
+Using a clarifying or rebalancing shampoo, like Oway Purifying Hair Bath Shampoo for Oily Scalps, helps to cleanse away excess oil and buildup.
 Changing your pillowcase weekly and washing your hair less often to avoid triggering oil overproduction are more ways to ward off sebum buildup on scalp and your hairbrush.

 Best Brushes for Your Hair

 Now that you know how to clean a hairbrush, are you sure you’re using the best brush for your hair?

 The Wet Brush Pro Detangler or Pro Detangler is perfect for keeping strands smooth and breakage free while blow drying.

 Try Olivia Garden Round Brushes when you are looking for smoothness, shine, and volume.
 Love a good natural bristle brush?

 The Wet Brush Epic Round Brush with boar bristles is ideal for thick and coarse hair.